My Sandwell Login/Register

 Information about your tenant's claim and Data Protection

 If you need information about your tenant's claim you should talk to your tenant first.
 Data protection rules limit what information we can give a landlord without the tenant's permission.
-If your tenant signs a data protection waiver form we can share some information with you but this may be limited.
+If your tenant signs a Third Party Authorisation Form we can share some information with you but this may be limited.

 Tenants can also sign a section on their application form to give permission to share information but this has strict limits about what can be shared.
 Tenants are free to withdraw permission at any time without having to give notice or reason.
 If this happens we can normally make no further comment about the tenant.